Sicily by car for every budget

 Syracuse was founded in 700 BC by Greek settlers.
 In Syracuse you can find the Temple of Apollo, the oldest Doric Greek temple outside of Greece.
 The stunning Duomo was built in the 7th century over the great Temple of Athena.
 If you decide to spend a couple of days in this amazing city, you should definitely find a hotel in Ortygia.
 Don’t forget to visit the Greek Theatre as well as the Ear of Dionysius, a limestone cave carved out of the Temenites hill.
 We spent three amazing days in Syracuse at the Hotel Gutkowski, located on Lungomare di Levante, a promenade on the waterfront of Ortygia.

 The history of this boutique hotel goes back to 1999, when the first late 800’s building was restored and then opened to the public.
 Now the hotel has two buildings and a total of 26 rooms, each one different from the other and customised with amazing pieces of furniture, specially designed for the Hotel.
 Some rooms look over the sea while others have a romantic view of the rooftops of Ortygia.
 Gutkowski definitely has something special.
 Perhaps this magic is partly due to its name, which comes from the Polish grandfather of the owner Paola, a real traveller.
-Every day at 5pm during summer, granita is offered for free on a big terrace facing the sea.
 The breakfast features delicious local and organic products, such as orange juice in the winter and almond milk and granitas in the summer.
 They also serve citrus marmalades, seasonable fruits, home made cookies, cheeses, brioches and croissants.
+Be sure to visit the hotel’s beautiful Gutkowskino, the best Sicilian bistro in Ortigia to taste traditional Sicilian cuisine cooked homestyle.

 The hotel also has a bistro which opens every day from 7pm till 12pm, offering different menus consisting of various seasonable typical products.
 The price per night during high season for a classic double room is €110/£90 including breakfast, which is a really good price considering the overall service, the location, and the rooms.
 We definitely recommend a stay at the Gutkowski if you decide to visit Syracuse (check availability and and rates).
 Regarding beaches, there are a couple of rocky spots where you can swim and chill in Ortygia.
 If you have a car, you can also drive to Fontane Bianche (15-20 minutes far), where you will find sandy beaches with clear waters.